cwrc/CWRC-Writer-Dev-Docs/README.md

 #### NPM packages and browserify

-The [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base), the delegator, the entity lookups, and a few other things are organized as [NPM](https://www.npmjs.com) packages (and published to the [public npm repository](https://www.npmjs.com/search?q=cwrc) for use by anyone).
+The [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base), the delegator, the entity lookups, and a few other components are organized as [NPM](https://www.npmjs.com) packages (and published to the [public npm repository](https://www.npmjs.com/search?q=cwrc) for use by anyone).

 The NPM packages that contribute to the browser part of the CWRC-Writer are combined together using the node.js module loading system and with [Browserify](https://browserify.org).
-So, we write code like we would for a node.js application (that would normally run on the server), using the node.js 'require' statements to import packages, and Browserify bundles all the code together (both our packages and all other packages we've included like jquery, bootstrap, and so on) into a single javascript file that can then be referenced in the index.html page of our web app.
+We write code like we would for a node.js application (that would normally run on the server), using the node.js 'require' statements to import packages, and Browserify bundles all the code together (both our packages and all other packages we've included like jquery, bootstrap, and so on) into a single javascript file that can then be referenced in the index.html page of our web app.

 The best example of how the NPM packages are combined and browserified is in the [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter) repository.
-Specifically take a look at the [app.js](https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js) file, the so-called 'entry point' into the application, which is what Browserify starts with, and then 'crawls' the dependency tree to pull in all dependencies (as defined by 'require' statements).
-The [app.js](https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js) also show how the 'require' statements are used to combine the javascript packages together, and how to pass them into the [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base).
+Specifically take a look at the [app.js](https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js) file, the so-called 'entry point' into the application, which is from where Browserify starts and then 'crawls' the dependency tree to pull in all dependencies (as defined by 'require' statements).
+The [app.js](https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js) file also shows how the 'require' statements are used to combine the CWRC-Writer javascript packages together, by passing them into the [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base).

 The CWRC NPM packages that are used in the browser: